gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 [CollectionCreateResponse](#CollectionCreateResponse)

-List of all the collections including the one you added.
-See example below or refer `CollectionCreateResponse` for details
+A successful response contains the details of the created collection.
+See the example below or refer to `CollectionCreateResponse` for details.